The most common treatments for canker sores include topical anesthetics and mouthwashes.

 Many people rely on home remedies and lifestyle changes to help treat their canker sores.
 Here are some popular home remedies for canker sores:

 One of the things that can cause canker sores is a weakened immune system.
-Making sure you’re getting enough vitamin B12, folic acid, and iron can help canker sores go away.
-These nutrients have been linked with helping canker sores.
-Eating lots of fresh fruits and vegetables can also help strengthen your immune system.
+Making sure you’re getting enough vitamin B12, folic acid, and iron can help reduce the risk of canker sores.
+Eating a healthy diet with lots of fresh fruits and vegetables can also help strengthen your immune system.

-The average canker sore will go away by itself within three weeks, but more serious ones can last for several weeks.
+Most canker sores will go away on their own within two or three weeks, but more serious ones can last longer.
 The amount of time it takes your canker sore to go away will depend on your general health and what types of medications you’re treating it with.

 Although the exact cause of canker sores is unknown, there are multiple things that can trigger them.
-Certain diseases like Celiac Disease, HIV/AIDS, and inflammatory bowel disease (IBD) can all trigger canker sores because they suppress the immune system.
+Certain medical conditions that suppress the immune system can increase the risk of canker sores.
+Other triggers may include stress, vitamin deficiency, hormonal changes, and food sensitivities.

-Rinsing or gargling with salt water can help canker sores feel less painful and clear them up.
+Rinsing or gargling with salt water can help canker sores feel less painful.
 Salt should be dissolved in water before it’s applied to a canker sore.

 ...Health education, drug info, wellness & more